 Customer activation is the key – let’s talk all things customer activation strategy, its benefits, how to build one and how to leverage it for a favorable customer experience (with tangible examples of course).

-A customer activation strategy encompasses the steps you take to motivate customers to move on to the next stage of their lifecycle as fast as possible.
+A customer activation strategy is a set of steps and actions to take in order to incite your customers to move on to the next stages of their lifecycle as efficiently as possible.

 Customer activation strategies target a variety of users, including:

 Currently active customers

 Many times, these customers will naturally move throughout the customer journey without any help.
 However, a successful customer activation strategy helps move them more efficiently and in the right direction.

 For many marketers, setting up a customer activation strategy is about creating an impression on their customers.
 Nonetheless, an impactful impression is achieved differently according to the attributes, needs and wants of each customer segment.
 There are three ways to incite your customers movement towards an actionable positive impression and one of the most difficult tasks is determining which move is best fit for which customer :